kovach/web2/docs/live.md

   - Javascript API for building graphical interfaces,
   - (aspirationally) a robust mathematical semantics.

-Ultimately, we want to enable the construction of systems whose users are free to "continuously" learn about them, by localizing explanations at their effects.
 In the following sections, we discuss each layer, how it is informed by the axiom above, and how it contributes to our goal.
 We conclude by discussing some ongoing work.

 # Tuples